bipulkumar62/FocusSaga-XP/README.md

 18 XP

-Characters and Evolutions
+Level Reward

+coins_earned = levels_cleared * 20

+Character System

-Characters must be original anime-inspired characters.
-Do not copy real anime, Marvel, DC, movie, cartoon, or game characters.
+Characters are original anime-inspired study companions.
+They are not copied from existing anime, superhero, game, movie, or cartoon IP.

 Each character has: